What Is Code Quality? And How to Improve Code Quality

 This — quality, good, bad — is all subjective.
 Different teams may use different definitions, based on context.
 Code that is considered high quality may mean one thing for an automotive developer.
 And it may mean another for a web application developer.

-For that reason, we explain what is code quality, how to improve code quality, and how code quality tools can help.
+For that reason, we explain what is code quality, how to improve code quality, what are important code quality metrics, and how code quality tools can help.

 Why Code Quality Matters